ITUnderground/itunderground.dk/src/routes/(posts)/blog/writeups/fectf23/inception/+page.md

 So we want to mark the black/white pixels that are on the path.
 We can do so with 2 simple rules:

 > **White pixels** are always next to a wall aka. a black pixel.
 If they aren't, it means they're on the path.
-Before converting the image, we can therefore check every white pixel, and mark it if we find no black neighbors (8 directions):
+Before converting the image, we can therefore check every white pixel and mark the ones with no black neighbors (8 directions):
 >
 > ```diff
 > flat = np.average(matrix, axis=2)